Catch the Beat Fleet at the SOLD OUT BMW Triathlon Series in Dunmore East this Saturday!

 Cue the Rocky training music!

-Yes, one of Ireland’s most captivating sporting events is hitting the South East this weekend.

 The all-ages, all-experience, all-fitness triathlon BMW Triathlon National Series Event takes place in Dunmore East in Co.
-Waterford this Saturday morning – and the Beat Fleet will be there to soak in the sights and sounds with all the usual games, banter and goodies.
+Waterford this Saturday morning – and the Beat Fleet will be there to soak in the sights and sounds with all the usual games, banter and goodies from 10:30am to 2pm.

 As BMW Ireland have jumped on board as title sponsor of the BMW Triathlon National Series, this year is going to be the biggest and best season to date.